shareandcharge/sharecharge-lib.js/README.rst

 - ``stationId [string]``

-    The unique identifier of the station that the connector belongs to
+    The unique identifier of the station that the evse belongs to

 - ``plugMask [number]``

-    A mask of plug types supported by the connector (TODO: plugMask format documentation)
+    A mask of plug types supported by the evse (TODO: plugMask format documentation)

 - ``available [boolean]``

-    Set availability of connector
+    Set availability of evse